openebs/mayastor-docs/quickstart/migrate-etcd.md

 {% endtab %}
 {% endtabs %}

-## Step 2: Migrating ETCD to the New Node
+## Step 2: Migrating etcd to the New Node

-1. After draining the **worker-0** node, the ETCD pod will be scheduled on the next available node, which is the worker-4 node.
+1. After draining the **worker-0** node, the etcd pod will be scheduled on the next available node, which is the worker-4 node.
 2. The pod may end up in a **CrashLoopBackOff status** with specific errors in the logs.
-3. When the pod is scheduled on the new node, it attempts to bootstrap the member again, but since the member is already registered in the cluster, it fails to start the ETCD server with the error message **member already bootstrapped**.
+3. When the pod is scheduled on the new node, it attempts to bootstrap the member again, but since the member is already registered in the cluster, it fails to start the etcd server with the error message **member already bootstrapped**.
-4. To fix this issue, change the cluster's initial state from **new** to **existing** by editing the StatefulSet for ETCD:
+4. To fix this issue, change the cluster's initial state from **new** to **existing** by editing the StatefulSet for etcd:

 **Command to check new etcd pod status**